Murder of Katarina Jakobsson

 Investigations into Jakobsson's murder began when her father reported her missing on 10 November 1979.
-In January 1980, Hjalmarsson was arrested for an unrelated burglary at his mothers house in Helsingborg, and was a week later arrested at Jakobsson's apartment.
+In January 1980, Hjalmarsson was arrested for an unrelated burglary at his mother's house in Helsingborg, and was a week later arrested at Jakobsson's apartment.
 During interrogation, Hjalmarsson initially denied claims, but gave a detailed confession after bits of meat found in his refrigerator were found to be of human origin.
 Jakobsson's skeletal remains were found in late January 1980.
 Hjalmarsson was sentenced to indefinitive psychiatric care in June 1980, and changed his name to Erik Ludvig Gyllenfjäder in 1986.
 He died in 2015.